Charlymd/keycloak-import-users/README.md

 Some basic test for check each function work good Create, lookup, affect and delete an user (John Doe) and a group (test1) ./import_users.sh --test

+## know issues
+error 500 or special caracteres appear during importing -> check encoding of your csv file to fix it in vim editor, you can use this command : set fileencoding=utf-8